-To make it even more transparent for Google who you are and what you do, it is also useful to have specific keywords appear in the anchoring text profile.
+To make it even more transparent for Google who you are and what you do, it is also useful to have specific keywords in the anchoring text profile.
 In this case, a small percentage of the anchoring texts can be devoted to exact matching keywords.
 Are you an accountant in Rotterdam, for example?
 Then it really cannot hurt if people name you as such.
-It also works positively when people refer to a subpage of you, and use the title of the page in question as anchor text.
+It also works positively when people refer to a subpage of you and use the page’s title in question as anchor text.

 Variations on keywords

 If you go too far with the exact matching keywords, this can have negative consequences.
 Fortunately, your website consists of more than a few keywords.
-If we continue on the example of the accountant in Rotterdam, you can choose to go for variations on keywords.
+If we continue on the accountant’s example in Rotterdam, you can choose to go for variations on keywords.
 Think of terms like:

 The more variation you make in your anchor text profile, the more context you offer Google to find out who you are and what you do.